Sleep is hard to come by in an unnatural world without an effective, natural sleep aid.

 The same applies to our sleep supplements.

-An effective, natural sleep strategy requires an effective, natural sleep aid.
+An effective, natural sleep strategy requires the best sleep supplements.

 While the more powerful synthetic sedatives may work as a temporary option for getting better sleep, their high risk of abuse and side effects make them an inferior long-term strategy for acquiring long-term, healthy sleep habits.